 The Pakleni Islands

-Hvar’s little brother and sister islets lie just offshore and boast isolated beaches, unspoiled forest, lagoons fit for mermaids and incredibly clear water, perfect for swimming and snorkeling.
+Hvar’s little brother and sister islets lie just offshore and boast isolated beaches, unspoiled forests, lagoons fit for mermaids, and incredibly clear water, perfect for swimming and snorkeling.

 Take a boat trip to the Pakleni Islands from Hvar Town (water taxi or even rent a motorboat for the day), or try a kayaking tour to really make the most of the idyllic ocean paradise isles.

 Directly opposite Hvar Town is the island of Jerolim.
 This uninhabited spot of land is just a 15-minute water taxi away from Hvar.
 With trees and bush, rock and pebble beaches (Jerolim’s Kordovan Beach was once a nudist beach!), there’s much to explore.

 Separated from Hvar by the Hvar Channel, Brac is the third-largest island in the Central Dalmatian archipelago.
 Brac is known for stone and it was here that white limestone was sourced and quarried to make many well-known Croatian structures, such as Sibenik Cathedral.

 There are also two stonemasonry schools in the south of the island.